 Turnitin is also useful in assisting you in identifying similarities found in a student work and other text in the Turnitin repository.
 Read more on the NWU Turnitin Tutorial page .

 During remote teaching and learning, various feedback strategies may be combined to support learning and encourage student engagement.
-Shared with you are feedback guidelines presented during the Setting up a good memorandum, Digitising Feedback, and Creating and using rubrics in assessment webinar recordings available on the joinable CTL APD eFundi site.
+Shared with you are feedback guidelines presented during the Digitising Feedback webinar recordings available on the joinable CTL Staff Development eFundi site.

-The new PDF marker tool enabling lecturers to mark assignments, submitted in PDF format, electronically (on screen).
-Access the PDF marker tool tutorial.
+The new PDF marker tool enable lecturers to mark assignments, submitted in PDF format, electronically (on screen).
+For more information access the PDF marker tool tutorial.

-Moderation is a process separate from the marking of assessments, which ensures that an assessment outcome is fair, valid and reliable, and that assessment criteria have been applied consistently.
+Quality will be monitored by a dedicated internal and external Faculty board approved Moderation process.
+The moderation process aims to ensure that assessment practises are fair, valid and reliable, and that assessment criteria have been applied consistently.
 Download the Moderator’s report Continuous Assessment document here.

 COVID-19 Online Resources

-A selection of COVID-19 Online Resources is available on the joinable CTL APD site on eFundi.
-If you are already a participant on the CTL APD eFundi site, log into eFundi and then click here to access the COVID-19 Online Resources.
+A selection of COVID-19 Online Resources is available on the joinable CTL Staff Development site on eFundi.
+If you are already a participant on the CTL Staff Development eFundi site, log into eFundi and then click here to access the COVID-19 Online Resources.
 If you still need to join the CTL APD site, see this tutorial on how to join a joinable site.

 Academic professional development opportunities

 CTL offers academic professional development opportunities in the form of webinars during the COVID-19 period.
-Visit the Academic Professional Development web page to see the webinars and training opportunities on offer.
+Visit the CTL Continuous Professional Development opportunities webpage to see the webinars and training opportunities on offer.
 Register to attend CTL Webinars on Libcal.
 If you have missed a webinar, visit the CTL APD eFundi site to access all webinar and training opportunity recordings.
 The video below provides an overview of the resources avaiable on the CTL APD eFundi site.